ironhack-labs/unit-testing-guided-example/README.md

 - Function is called with two positive integers.
 The value returned should be the result of the multiplication of both values.
 - Function is called with a negative and a positive integer.
 The value returned should be a negative number.
 - Function is called with any number and a number `0`.
-The value returned should be 0 (any number multiplied by `0` equals `0`).
+The value returned should be `0` (any number multiplied by `0` equals `0`).

 It's up to you to decide what values the `multiply` function should be called with, and what values are expected as a result.

-You can inspect the other `*.spec.js` files to take inspiration.
 Follow the same naming pattern for tests that you find in the other test files.
 You can also consult [the `jest` documentation](https://jestjs.io/docs/expect), although you shouldn't need to.

 ## Iteration 6 - Committing solution and checking results